RaspberryPiFoundation/python-curriculum/en-GB/lessons/Secret Messages/Secret Messages - notes.md

 + Love calculator - applying text iteration to a new problem.

 #Potential Problems
 + When searching using `find()` or `if char in alphabet:`, note that searches are case-sensitive.
-Students should use:
+Children should use:

 ```{.language-python}
 message = input("Please enter a message to encrypt: ").lower()